Solo Trip to Bhutan

 Dochula pass at Thimphu

-The pass is located at an elevation of 3100m towards east west highway to Punakha from Thimphu.
-The pass offers the view of 10 majestic Himalayas.
+The pass is located at an elevation of 3100m towards the east-west highway to Punakha from Thimphu.
+The pass offers a view of 10 majestic Himalayas.
+Read More

 Khamsum Yulley Namgyel Hike

 The temple is recently built in 2004 by Queen mother.
-The temple overlooks the Punakha valley and is best in spring season.
+The temple overlooks the Punakha valley and is best in the spring season.
+Read More

 Nature Trail Hike at Gangtey